hftbattle/documentation/en/strategy/strategy_how_to.md

         strat.add_limit_order(dir, best_price, amount)
 {%- endcodetabs %}

-At the moment we call [trading_book_update](/api/ParticipantStrategy.md#trading_book_update) method, the orders which have been placed in the previous calls, could still be not executed.
+At the moment we call [trading_book_update](/api/ParticipantStrategy.md#trading_book_update) method, the orders placed in the previous calls, could still be not executed.

-Therefore it could happen that the amount of orders placed exceeds the daily limit.
+Therefore it could happen that the amount of placed orders exceeds the daily limit.
-Luckily, we might see all our active orders:
+Luckily, we are able to get all our active orders:

 {% codetabs name="C++", type="c++" -%}
 const auto& our_orders = order_book.orders();